This is the medical plan for all racing activities while at Seven Springs Mountain Resort.

 - Major Trauma facilities are located at Johnstown Hospital and multiple Pittsburgh Hospitals.
 Travel times via ground are 40 - 60 minutes.

-- Life Flight is dispatched from either Johnstown or Pittsburgh.
+- Air medical support is dispatched from either Johnstown or Pittsburgh.
 Approximately 20 – 30 minutes flight time.
-Pre-Coordinated landing facilities for Life Flight are located in the upper parking lot at Seven Springs.
+Pre-Coordinated primary landing facilities for Life Flight are located in the golf course parking lot at Seven Springs.

 - All Seven Springs Ski Patrollers conform to the NSP guidelines for training & currency.